Why is this medication prescribed?

 How should this medicine be used?

 Heparin comes as a solution (liquid) to be injected intravenously (into a vein) or deeply under the skin and as a dilute (less concentrated) solution to be injected into intravenous catheters.
 Heparin should not be injected into a muscle.
-Heparin is sometimes injected one to six times a day and sometimes given as a slow, continuous injection into the vein.
-When heparin is used to prevent blood clots from forming in intravenous catheters, it is usually used when the catheter is first put in place, and every time that blood is drawn out of the catheter or medication is given through the catheter.
+Heparin is injected one to six times a day or a continuous injection into the vein.
+When heparin is used in intravenous catheters, it is used when the catheter is put in, and every time that blood is taken out of the catheter or medication is given through it.

 Heparin may be given to you by a nurse or other healthcare provider, or you may be told to inject the medication by yourself at home.
 If you will be injecting heparin yourself, a healthcare provider will show you how to inject the medication.
 Ask your doctor, nurse, or pharmacist if you do not understand these directions or have any questions about where on your body you should inject heparin, how to give the injection, or how to dispose of used needles and syringes after you inject the medication.